Postgraduate NHS Funding

 You need to record your intent to study and register your decision on the NWSSP Student Awards Services Welsh Health Education Registration System.
 If you fail to register via the System you will not be eligible to access the full student finance entitlement.

-You can apply for a Postgraduate Loan, which provides funding up to a maximum of £13,000 (SFW) or £10,609 (SFE) (Split over 2 years) which will need to cover both tuition and maintenance costs.
+Welsh-domiciled students You can apply for a Postgraduate Loan, which provides funding up to a maximum of £17,000 (Split over 2 years) which will need to cover both tuition and maintenance costs.
 For more information please visit our Postgraduate Loans page.

 Can Make this Commitment